 Mr Assad JalilConsultant Ophthalmologist, Vitreo-retinal Surgeon and Uveitis Specialist

-Surgical and medical management of vitreous and retinal diseases; Retinal detachment; Diabetic retinopathy; Macular diseases like macular hole and epiretinal membranes; Retinal vein occlusions; Age-related Macular Degeneration (including intravitreal anti-VEGF therapy).
+- Surgical and medical management of vitreous and retinal diseases; Retinal detachment; Diabetic retinopathy; Macular diseases like macular hole and epiretinal membranes; Floaters; Retinal vein occlusions; and Age-related Macular Degeneration (including intravitreal anti-VEGF therapy).

 - Simple and complex cataract surgery.